skaiTF/skyhud/customization/crosshairs/README.txt

 //CROSSHAIRS
 /////////////////////////////////////////////////

-To use the crosshairs, open "crosshair.res" and follow the instructions writte  there
+To use the crosshairs, open "crosshair.res" and follow the instructions written there